theodi/chef-envbuilder/README.md

 Because a lot of stuff will be common between environments, we now support overrides: the values in the `development` JSON (by default, see below for configuration options) will be taken as defaults, to be superseded by the data for the node's actual environment.
 So we can have a `production.json` data bag item containing just this, for example:

     {
+      "id": "production",
+      "content": {
         "eventbrite": {
           "api_key": "qwerty123"
         }
       }
+    }

 which will change just this value in the output.
+If you have multiple application environments, either explicitly set node["ENV"] or make sure your node.chef\_environment matches your the id of the data bag item.

 We also have some configurable attributes now: